gama-platform/Gama-Days-2022/_pages/submit.md

 ## Submit an abstract

-Submit an abstract with 500 words max. to present a model or a new GAMA feature.
+Submit an abstract with 500 words max. to present a model or a new GAMA feature .
 Deadline: 10.
 May, 2022.

-Choose either a presentation only, or a presentation with demonstration.
+Decide to submit either a presentation only, or a presentation with demonstration.
 Demonstrations are 10-minute demos of your model in a (live or recorded) session, right after your talk.

 Abstracts need to be formatted according to the document style for Word or Latex: [download style templates](https://gama-platform.org/Gama-Days-2022/Style-GamaDays2022.zip).
 Please make sure the abstract is formatted accordingly, before you start the submission.

 Submit formatted abstracts with EasyChairm via this link: [https://easychair.org/my/conference?conf=gamadays2022](https://easychair.org/conferences/?conf=gamadays2022){:target="_blank"}

+## Peer-review and publication

+The program committee will review all submissions and decide, whether a contribution is accepted for a talk, accepted for an elevator pitch, or rejected.

 All accepted abstracts will be published on the [HAL open archive](https://hal.archives-ouvertes.fr/).

-## Paper submission to Special Issue

-All accepted contributions will be invited to submit short or full papers to a special issue of a journal.
+All accepted contributions will further be invited to submit short or full papers to a special issue of a journal.
 The deadline for paper submission will be after the conference, around September 2022.
 More detailed information will follow.

 ## Important dates